John G. Blakesley Mathematical Excellence Scholarship for 8th Grade

 Eligibility:

-- Student planning to pursue a 4-year college degree program the fall after their high school graduation
+4. Student planning to attend an accredited college and enroll in a four-year degree program the fall after their high school graduation

 About John G. Blakesley